What is .htaccess?

 Simply create your .htaccess with a text editor, name it anything, and upload it via FTP as an ASCII file, and rename it to .htaccess after it's on the server.
 You may not see it from your FTP program after uploading but you will be able to see it via your cPanel if you need to reassure yourself that it's there.

-So to increase your upload limit on PHP is by insert the line on .htaccess as below:
+So, to turn on PHP Globals, you have to insert the line on .htaccess as below:

 What is .htaccess?